okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 To enable the Registration Inline Hook, you must associate it with a Profile Enrollment policy.
 In this example, you create an enrollment policy specifically for your hook.
 See [enable and configure a Profile Enrollment policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-create-profile-enrollment).

-> **Note:** Profile Enrollment and Registration Inline Hooks are only supported by the [Okta Sign-In Widget](/docs/guides/embedded-siw/) version 4.5 or later.
+> **Note:** Profile Enrollment and registration inline hooks are only supported by the [Okta Sign-In Widget](/docs/guides/embedded-siw/) version 4.5 or later.

 To associate the Registration Inline Hook with a Profile Enrollment policy: